IF IT'S EDUCATION, IT'S ITS

 Climate change and gender-based violence

-Image by G.C. from Pixabay The intersection of climate change and gender-based violence is becoming increasingly alarming, as highlighted by a recent UN report.
+The intersection of climate change and gender-based violence is becoming increasingly alarming, as highlighted by a recent UN report.
 Climate crisis impacts, such as extreme weather events, displacement, and food insecurity, are exacerbating existing inequalities and fueling violence against women and girls.
 The report warns that without urgent action, intimate partner violence could rise significantly, with projections suggesting that millions more women and girls could be affected by the end of the century.
 The findings reveal that every degree of global temperature increase correlates with a notable rise in intimate partner violence.
 Vulnerable communities, particularly those already facing social and economic challenges, are experiencing the brunt of this crisis.
 Indigenous women, those living in poverty, and marginalized groups are at heightened risk, facing not only violence but also threats to their environmental rights.
-Despite the urgenc . . .
+Despite the urgency, a mere fraction of climate-related . . .

 By Alexandra Taylor Continue Reading